profullstack/music/README.md

 ## Troubleshooting

-### Node.js/npx not found
+### Transcoder CLI not found
 ```
-Error: npx is required but not found.
-Please install Node.js.
+Error: transcoder CLI is required but not found.
+Please install it with: pnpm add -g @profullstack/transcoder
 ```
-**Solution**: Install Node.js from https://nodejs.org/ or using your system's package manager.
+**Solution**: Install @profullstack/transcoder globally using pnpm or npm.

 ### No WAV files found
 ```